Behind the Story of “Blood and Tears” – Yaba Onna

 In Episode 2, Usaburo informs O-Bun that a yaba onna is not the type service worker she had in mind.

-yaba = archery range onna = woman
+yaba = archery range

-“Yaba” refers to a gaming facility that uses miniature bows and arrows, and paper-covered targets.
+A yaba is a gaming facility that uses miniature bows and arrows, and paper-covered targets.
 Customers try to win prizes by hitting the bullseye.
 Many also offered refreshments, such as sake, tea and snack.
 A modern day equivalent would be a bowling alley.

 During the Edo period, these archery ranges were often the public front for a low-priced brothels.
 A yaba onna was understood to be a prostitute.

 This woodcut provides several visual clues about this yaba onna‘s true role.
 Her clothing is disheveled—showing gaping front lapels and a disarrayed obi sash.
 Her invisible client is hinted at by the sword lying askew on the floor.
 And lastly, we notice she is holding a number of “spent arrows.”